A Ramsey-Tur\'an theory for tilings in graphs: Constructions

 The next lemma can be shown by similar methods to Lemma~\ref{G1}, namely using the first moment method and alterations.
-Indeed, taking $p=\Theta(n^{-x})$ for some $\tfrac{2}{r+1}<x<\tfrac{2}{r}$ will give a random graph that with high probability has $o(n)$ copies of $K_{r+1}$ and a copy of $K_{r}$ in every linear sized set.
+Indeed, taking $p=\Theta(n^{-x})$ for some $\tfrac{2}{r+1}<x<\tfrac{2}{r}$, the random graph $G(n,p)$ has $o(n)$ copies of $K_{r+1}$ and a copy of $K_{r}$ in every linear sized set, with high probability.
 There is also an explicit construction of Erd\H{o}s and Rogers \cite{erdos-rogers} which achieves the same properties.

 \begin{lemma} For any constant $\alpha>0$, $r\in \mathbb{N}$ with $r\ge2$, there exists an $n$-vertex graph $G_{\ell}$ for sufficiently large $n$ such that $\alpha_{r}(G_r)<\alpha n$ and $\omega(G_r)<r+1$ \end{lemma}